owid/owid-datasets/datasets/Historical Index of Human Development - Prados de la Escosura/README.md

-# Human Development Index - Prados de la Escosura
+# Historical Index of Human Development - Prados de la Escosura

-The Human Development Index (HDI) is a composite statistic (index) that measures key dimensions of human development:
+The Historical Index of Human Development (HIHD) is a composite statistic (index) that measures key dimensions of human development:
 - life expectancy
 - literacy
 - educational enrolment